+b.
+PM emissions

 13. DATA EXCHANGE

 The data shall be exchanged between the measurement systems and the data evaluation software by a standardised data exchange file found in xxxxx.
 Any pre-processing of data (e.g. time correction according to point 3 or the correction of the GPS vehicle speed signal according to point 7) shall be done with the control software of the measurement systems and shall be completed before the data exchange file is generated.
 Rounding of intermediate values and data in the exchange file is not permitted.